-If the AM data store administrator does not have schema update privileges, you must configure the AM data store by using manual schema updates.
-To do this, update the directory server schema of the external identity repository manually before you configure a data store as part of initial AM configuration, before you configure a data store after initial AM configuration, and whenever you upgrade AM.
+If the AM bind account does not have permission to update schema then you must configure existing external data stores by using manual schema updates.
+To do this, you must update the directory server schema of the external identity repository manually at the following times:

+- Before you configure the identity repository as part of initial AM configuration. - Before you configure an identity repository after initial AM configuration. - Whenever you upgrade AM.